 Synthetic fibers like nylon, acrylic, paracord, polypropylene, and plastic are excellent choices for projects that will remain outdoors.
 Many are still relatively soft to the touch, but don’t expect the same cozy feel achieved with cotton or wool.

 If you’re not sure which one to buy, I’d recommend starting with a cotton macrame cord.
-It’s a great general-purpose rope, because it’s soft, resistant, and forgiving for knotting-newbies.
+It’s a great multi-purpose rope, because it’s soft, resistant, and forgiving for knotting newbies.

 Best macrame cord to buy